6 website ideas for children’s authors and illustrators to engage their audiences

 4. Take the work out of hiring you for school visits

 School speaking events are often tied to a theme or part of the curriculum.
 Librarians also book authors across year levels.
-Show teachers and librarians how your book and workshop, aligns with what schools are doing, and what year levels it would be suited to.
+Show teachers and librarians how your book and workshop, align with what schools are doing, and what year levels it would be suited to.

 5. Create content that spans multiple audiences

-If you’re an illustrator, your website isn’t just for children, teachers and parents, it’s also for prospective clients – other authors and Publishers.
+If you’re an illustrator, your website isn’t just for children, teachers, and parents, it’s also for prospective clients – other authors and Publishers.

-Including your work-in–progress sketches, gives people a reason to ‘follow’ you, and offers insight into how you work.
-Give people access to your work space.
-Melbourne based author and Illustrator, Anne Ryan, produced a video to invite people into her studio.
+Including your work–in–progress sketches, gives people a reason to ‘follow’ you, and offers insight into how you work.
+Give people access to your workspace.
+Melbourne-based author and Illustrator, Anne Ryan, produced a video to invite people into her studio.

 “I made the video to catch the publisher’s eye by projecting my professional commitment to my trade as an author/illustrator.”

-“Through my work in schools I could see that teachers were looking for short grabs to present to their students that would not take up a whole lesson.”
+“Through my work in schools, I could see that teachers were looking for short grabs to present to their students that would not take up a whole lesson.”